by Calculated Risk on 2/03/2020 10:27:00 AM

 Spending on private construction was at a seasonally adjusted annual rate of $991.2 billion, 0.1 percent below the revised November estimate of $992.2 billion. ...Click on graph for larger image.

 In December, the estimated seasonally adjusted annual rate of public construction spending was $336.4 billion, 0.4 percent below the revised November estimate of $337.7 billion.

 This graph shows private residential and nonresidential construction spending, and public spending, since 1993.
 Note: nominal dollars, not inflation adjusted.

-Private residential spending had been increasing - but turned down in the 2nd half of 2018 - and is now 25% below the bubble peak.
+Private residential spending had been increasing - but turned down in the 2nd half of 2018.
+Now it is increasing again, but is still 20% below the bubble peak.

 Public construction spending is 3% above the previous peak in March 2009, and 28% above the austerity low in February 2014.

 The second graph shows the year-over-year change in construction spending.

 On a year-over-year basis, private residential construction spending is up 5.5%.
 Non-residential spending is down slightly year-over-year.
 Public spending is up 11.5% year-over-year.